 In a further 27 years, experts have estimated that global meat consumption could reach up to 570 million tonnes, more than 8 times the amount that the world produced in 1961.
 Shocking, isn’t it?

 How much meat do you think you consume each year?
-The average number per person sits at 34.1 kilos.
+The average amount per person is now 28.1 kilograms, reflecting a decrease from the 34.1 kilograms recorded in the period from 2019 to 2021.

 Although you may eat substantially more than that, it’s important to remember that over 690 million people live in extreme poverty and can’t afford meat, ultimately bringing the mean average down.

-Of all the six inhabited continents, North America consumed the most meat over two years (2019 to 2021), and each person consumed a whopping 98.5 kilos of meat.
-The cheap prices of meat, along with the Covid-19 pandemic, really led to boredom eating, didn’t it?
+Of all the six inhabited continents, North America consumed the most meat over two years (2020 to 2022), and each person consumed a whopping 79.1 kilos of meat.
+The cheap prices of meat, along with the COVID-19 pandemic, really led to boredom eating, didn’t it?

 According to Stats for 2022, the Meat Industry Is worth $961.17 Billion (MMR, Statista)